phillmv/okayfail.com/source/2017/rent-control-ontario-housing-supply.html.markdown

 ---
 layout: post
-title: "Actually, Rent Control Is Great, Part 1: Revisiting Ontario's Experience and its Supply of Housing"
+subject: "Actually, Rent Control Is Great, Part 1: Revisiting Ontario's Experience and its Supply of Housing"
-draft: true
+hide: true
 ---
 _TL;DR?
 Read [a condensed version](/2017/rent-control-great.html) of this series_.